jplitza/fulltextsearch_sql/README.md

 It allows you to index your content into the usual Nextcloud database.

+**Warning:** This app will store all indexed content in your Nextcloud database *twice* (roughly) - once as plain text and once as searchable index.
+This means that your database can easily grow hundreds of megabytes or even gigabytes in size if you have much indexable content (e.g. documents).

 ## Compatibility

 The extension requires your Nextcloud database to be MySQL or PostgreSQL.